ijakab/sauna/readme.md

 I hope I have taken a good OO approach to this problem.
 Companies may have a different opinions on OO, but I think it is a good approach for this specific problem

-I tried to demonstrate most concepts as they would be in production and delivery quality and maintainable code.
-However, some shortcuts have been taken, and I left various comments in specific place - mostly in places where point is already proven, and additional details would take a lot of time.
+I tried to demonstrate most concepts as they would be in production and deliver quality and maintainable code.
+However, some shortcuts have been taken, and I left various comments in specific places - mostly in places where point is already proven, and additional details would take a lot of time.

 **Please find my comments and readme files for additional reasoning behind some concepts**